pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 - object - an unordered collection of key/value pairs (like Python `dict`)
 - array - an ordered sequence of objects  (like Python `list`)

 Ansible provides many built-in capabilities to consume JSON using Ansible specific filters or the jinja2 built-in filters.
-Sometimes the number of filters to learn and which filters to select for a given use case can be a little daunting when starting out.
-More often than not, multiple filters need to be chained together to achieve a desired result.
+The extensive filters available, and what to use and when, can be overwhelming at first and the desired result can often require multiple filters chained together.
 This can lead to complex task definition, making playbook maintenance more difficult.

 The built-in `json_query` filter provides the functionality for filtering, shaping and transforming JSON data.
-It uses the third-party `jmespath` library, which is a powerful JSON query language supporting the parsing pf complex structured data.
+It uses the third-party `jmespath` library, a powerful JSON query language supporting the parsing pf complex structured data.

-This blog post will focus on giving practical examples of the `json_query` filter and some of the extended capabilities integrated in the `jmespath` library.

 ### Setup

-As mentioned, `json_query` filter uses a third-party library, so this must be installed on the host before the filter can be used in a play.
+The `jmespath` third-party library must be installed on the host for the json_query filter to operate.

 ```
 pip install jmespath